yihua/hudi/website/docs/configurations.md

 ---

 > #### hoodie.bloom.index.parallelism
 > Only applies if index type is BLOOM.
 This is the amount of parallelism for index lookup, which involves a shuffle.
-By default, this is auto computed based on input workload characteristics.<br></br>
+By default, this is auto computed based on input workload characteristics.
+If the parallelism is explicitly configured by the user, the user-configured value is used in defining the actual parallelism.
+If the indexing stage is slow due to the limited parallelism, you can increase this to tune the performance.<br></br>
 > `Default Value: 0 (Optional)`<br></br>
 > `Config Param: BLOOM_INDEX_PARALLELISM`<br></br>